gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    every hour and every 100 GB of data, in order to limit the impact of a key compromise." {{ANSSI-DAT-NT-003}}.

-   For many DTLS/SCTP deployments the DTLS connections are expected to have very long lifetimes of months or even years.
-For connections with such long lifetimes there is a need to frequently re-authenticate both client and server.
+   For many DTLS/SCTP deployments the SCTP association is expected to have a very long lifetime of months or even years.
+For associations with such long lifetimes there is a need to frequently re-authenticate both client and server.
 TLS Certificate lifetimes significantly shorter than a year are common which is shorter than